ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Experiments

-Table~\ref{tabMSRS} displays objective evaluations of seven different fusion methods on twenty image pairs from the MSRS dataset.
-Our ATFuse method performs best in the $AG$, $SF$, and $Q_{abf}$ metrics.
-The remaining three metrics are slightly different from the best ones.
-Specifically, our method performs second-best in the $EN$ and $VIFF$ metrics and third-best in the $SD$ metric.
-Overall, based on subjective and objective analysis, we can conclude that our ATFuse method achieves the best fusion performance and outperforms other methods in both visual perception and objective metrics.

-\emph{3) Extension Experiment on TNO Dataset}: To further validate the effectiveness and generalization capabilities of our method, we directly utilize the trained model to test the generalization on the TNO dataset.
-Fig.~\ref{fig10} shows five image pairs from the TNO dataset and the corresponding fusion results obtained by seven methods.
-We have magnified two local areas in each image for better comparison.
-It can be seen that the six comparison methods still have some drawbacks compared to our method.
-Specifically, DenseFuse, RFN-Nest, and U2Fusion fail to extract enough salient information from the infrared images compared to the other methods (see the red box in the second row and the green box in the fourth row).
-Moreover, the results produced by FusionGAN are mostly blurry around the edges (see the green box in the fourth row and the red box in the fifth row).
-For DATFuse, SwinFusion, and our method, the overall saliency in DATFuse is notably worse (see the green box in the fourth row), because it adopts an average constraint approach for each pixel in the loss function, leading to a saliency reduction of the results.
-SwinFusion loses some detailed information in the visible image due to its loss function making the values of all pixels in the fused image close to the maximum values of the corresponding pixels in the two source images (see the red box in the fifth row).
-In contrast, the proposed segmented pixel loss function makes the fused pixel values tend toward the maximum values of corresponding pixel points in target regions, resulting in better preservation of salient information.
-Furthermore, our method effectively extracts discrepancy information from two source images, whereas SwinFusion and DATFuse struggle to capture the distinct information of infrared images (see the green box in the third row).
+\emph{3) Results on the RGB-NIR Scene Dataset}: To further validate the effectiveness and generalization capabilities of our method, we directly utilize the trained model to test the RGB-NIR Scene dataset.
+Fig.~\ref{nirscene} shows five image pairs from the RGB-NIR Scene dataset and the corresponding fusion results obtained by nine methods.
+We have magnified two local areas in each image for better visual comparison.
+It can be seen that the compared state-of-the-art methods still have some drawbacks compared to our approach.
+Specifically, SwinFusion, DATFuse, AEFusion, RFN-Nest, U2Fusion, and LRRNet fail to extract enough salient information from the infrared images compared to the other methods, see the green and red boxes in the second column.
+Moreover, the results produced by DenseFuse and SwinFuse are blurry in some local details, see the green box in the first and third columns.
+Compared with these methods, ATFusion cannot only preserve more detail, but also show a higher degree of target salience.

-Table~\ref{tabTno} reports that our method achieves the best fusion effects in $AG$, $EN$, $SF$, $VIFF$, and $Q_{abf}$ metrics on the TNO dataset.
-The $SD$ metric record of our method is third-best, with a small difference compared to the best performance.
-In general, the ATFuse method achieves the best objective and subjective performance among the seven methods, testing the twenty image pairs from the TNO dataset, and affirming its excellent generalization ability.
+Fig.~\ref{RGB-NIR Scene Metric} reports that our method achieves the best fusion performance for the EN, VIFF, $Q_{abf}$, and FMI metrics on the RGB-NIR Scene dataset.
+Instead, it is the second-best for the AG, SSIM, and SF metrics, with just a small gap compared to the best performance.
+A possible reason for the low SD value is that the pixels of the generated image are concentrated around the mean by using the DIIM module.
+In general, the ATFusion method achieves the best objective and subjective performance among the compared approaches on the 20 image pairs from the RGB-NIR Scene dataset, corroborating its excellent generalization ability.